Taiyaki, Japanese Waffles 鯛焼き

 Credit: Michael Ocampo, Flickr

-The taiyaki is one of the must-have snacks sold at matsuri (traditional festivals) and always attract many customers.
-Young and old alike love its warm and crispy pancake-cake dough with a sweet filling that melts in the mouth.
+Taiyaki is one of the must-have snacks sold at matsuri (traditional festival) and always attracts many customers.
+Young and old alike love its hot, crispy pancake-like dough with a sweet filling that melts in the mouth.

-They can also be found in supermarkets or konbini.
-There are even taiyaki molds available to buy, so you can make them yourself at home.
+It can also be found in supermarket shelves or in konbini.
+They also have taiyaki molds available to buy, so you can make them yourself at home.

 For the Japanese, the way you eat this snack is important!
 They like to believe that how you start eating your taiyaki reveals your personality.
 Do you start with the head?
 You're an optimistic and rather serene, but sometimes aggressive person.
 Would you rather start eating from the tail?
 You are calm, romantic, but a little naive.
 Or perhaps neither tail nor head - do you bite into it from the side?
 This means that you're energetic, athletic and friendly.